coronel08/wp-child/README.md

+Look into bravada theme or the [avada theme](https://avada.theme-fusion.com/information-technology/)

 twentychild; A child theme of twentytwentyone to practice making my own theme [How to add new block patterns or template](#https://kinsta.com/blog/twenty-twenty-one-theme/#how-to-build-a-child-theme-on-twenty-twentyone)<br>